JuliaPhylo/SNaQ.jl/docs/src/man/snaq_plot.md

 but the direction of tree edges cannot be inferred.
 To obtain a representative visualization, it is best to root the network first, using one or more outgroup.
-Go to [Re-rooting trees and networks](@ref) for this.
+PhyloNetworks has a guide on [Re-rooting trees and networks](@ref) for this.
-If your outgroup conflicts with the direction of reticulations in the estimated network, see section
+If your outgroup conflicts with the direction of reticulations in the estimated network, see the section
 [Candidate networks compatible with a known outgroup](@ref).

-## Candidate Network Evaluation
+## Candidate network evaluation

 From a set of candidate networks, one might simply need to score of each network to pick the best.
 Here, the score is the negative log pseudo-likelihood, and the lower the better.
-See the section to get the score of [Candidate Networks](@ref).
+See the section to get the score of [Candidate networks](@ref).

 ## SNaQ error reporting